 I have decided to try something new.
 And no, I don't mean knitting.

 Over the last few weeks, I have been working on a doll of my own design.
-I have tried out many doll patterns by different designers and I learn something through every one of them.
-I learn what I like and didn't like about each one.
-Once I got more comfortable, I started combining all the elements that I like into the doll that I am designing!
+I have tried out many doll patterns by different designers and I learned something through every one of them.
+I learned what I liked and didn't like about each one.
+Once I got more comfortable, I started combining all the elements I liked into the doll I was designing!

 PS: Please ignore the messy background of the photos.
 These are extremely raw/unedited photos that I have taken as I was making this doll.